Brand Names: Factive

 - What happens if I miss a dose (Factive)?

 - What should I avoid while taking gemifloxacin (Factive)?

 - What other drugs will affect gemifloxacin (Factive)?

 - Where can I get more information (Factive)?

 What is gemifloxacin (Factive)?

-Gemifloxacin is an antibiotic in a group of drugs called fluoroquinolones (flor-o-KWIN-o-lones).
-Gemifloxacin fights bacteria in the body.
+Gemifloxacin is a fluoroquinolone (flor-o-KWIN-o-lone) antibiotic that fights bacteria in the body.

-Gemifloxacin is used to treat different types of bacterial infections.
+Gemifloxacin is used to treat different types of bacterial infections in the lungs.

 Gemifloxacin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of gemifloxacin (Factive)?